jbkunst/jbkunst.github.io2/_posts/2016-06-23-case-study-animation-and-others-vizs.md

 hc4
 ```

-<iframe src="/htmlwidgets/case-study-animation-and-others-vizs/highchart_ymoulfb.html"></iframe> <a href="/htmlwidgets/case-study-animation-and-others-vizs/highchart_ymoulfb.html" target="_blank">open</a>
+<iframe src="/htmlwidgets/case-study-animation-and-others-vizs/highchart_vygbnhl.html"></iframe> <a href="/htmlwidgets/case-study-animation-and-others-vizs/highchart_vygbnhl.html" target="_blank">open</a>

-May be it's so simple.
+maybe it's so simple.
 What do you think?

 ## Columrange